Laboratory Training 1

 2.3 Creation of Console C# Application in Visual Studio Programming Environment

 To work with the latest version of C#, you should download the latest version of Visual Studio.
-After downloading installer and starting it, you should choice whether particular components you need to install.
+After downloading installer and starting it, you should choose whether particular components you need to install.
 Components are joined into groups, so-called Workloads.
 In our case, it is enough to choose the following workload: .NET desktop development.
 Then you can press Install button.
 After installation, you should register using Microsoft account.
 This account can be created free.

 By default, after loading Visual Studio you can show a start page.
 The Get Started panel contains a list of recommended activities.
 You can create a new project directly.
 You can also use Continue without code option.
 An empty environment window opens.
 Now a new project can be created in several ways: